cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

 enables pod traffic destined to an IP address and port/protocol tuple or Kubernetes service to be redirected locally to a backend pod within a node.
 The CiliumLocalRedirectPolicy is configured as a ``CustomResourceDefinition``.
-CiliumLocalRedirectPolicy is namespace-aware, while CiliumClusterwideLocalRedirectPolicy is a cluster-scoped version that specifies cluster-wide policies.

 There are two types of Local Redirect Policies supported.
 When traffic for a Kubernetes service needs to be redirected, use the `ServiceMatcher` type.
 The